mponkin/fading_edge_scrollview/README.md

 ## Flutter web support

-Unfortunately this lib does not support flutter web.
+Unfortunately this lib does not work in flutter web.
 It does not have any platform related code, however it uses `ShaderMask` widget which is not support for Flutter web yet.
 You can get more info about the problem on [this page](https://github.com/flutter/flutter/issues/44152)